Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

       required: false
       default: "`60000`"
       description: |
-        An optional value in milliseconds that defines how long an idle connection will live before being closed
+        An optional value in milliseconds that defines how long an idle connection will live before being closed.
     - name: unhandled_status
       required: false
       default: "`200`, `202` or `204`"
       description: |
-        The response status code to use (instead of the default `200`, `202`, or `204`) in the case of an [`Unhandled` Function Error](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_ResponseSyntax)
+        The response status code to use (instead of the default `200`, `202`, or `204`) in the case of an [`Unhandled` Function Error](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_ResponseSyntax).
     - name: forward_request_body
       required: false
       default: "`false`"